Updated November 2017 after the withdrawal of CrashPlan for Home.

 (Sunset near Flinders Ranges, South Australia)

 Photographers inevitably end up with lots of images and backups are essential.
-You should have at least two and one should be off-site.
+You should have at least two (preferably three) and one should be off-site.

 These days it makes a lot of sense for your off-site backup to be the cloud.
 Your initial backup will be very slow but this is not a problem because it will run in background and you should have two local backups before you start this process anyway.

 I have covered some other options above but for most people, Cloud backup will be a choice between BackBlaze and CrashPlan, both of which offer unlimited storage space.
 Backblaze will suit people who want a very simple choice, don’t mind slow performance if they don’t tweak the settings, and don’t mind a complex restore process.
-CrashPlan will be a better choice for most people, though somewhat more expensive.
-It is much better specified and more customisable with several unique features, including free backup to a friend’s computer.
+CrashPlan is a better system with unlimited versioning, but is much more expensive.

 Links to more information